-Projects in the field are managed by EMERGENCY from their offices in Milan, Rome and Venice.
+Projects in the field are operated by EMERGENCY from their offices in Milan, Rome and Venice.

-Funds donated to EMERGENCY UK will be used solely to fund and support EMERGENCY’s projects.
+The only projects that funds donated to EMERGENCY UK will be used to support will be those operated by EMERGENCY.

 EMERGENCY and EMERGENCY UK share the same values and work together towards common goals.